 There are a few recommendations that go with re-gifting:

 - Don’t re-gift an item to someone you know would not enjoy the gift.
 This is just passing the buck!

 - Don’t re-gift within the same community of people.
 You don’t want the “regift” to make its way back to the person who originally gave it to you.

 - Regifts should be “new.”
 If you have used it, it is yours.
 If you don’t need or want it after using it, donate it.

 Planning for next year

 Now that you have dealt with this year’s waste, why not start planning for next year.
 Why not consider a “Reducing” and “Reusing” theme for 2013 instead of just recycling.
-We have lots of great ideas how you can can green your Christmas.
-Check out Green Action Centre’s 10 ways to green the holiday season, sustainable gift ideas, of Christmas isn’t found in the mall for lots of great ideas.
+We have lots of great ideas on how you can can green your Christmas.
+Check out Green Action Centre’s 10 ways to green the holiday season, sustainable gift ideas, of Christmas isn’t found in the mall for more great ideas.
 Bookmark these pages for reference next year.